flesler/parallel/README.md

--C, --colsep <regex>    Column separator for positional placeholders [default " "] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin -D, --dry-run           Print commands to run without running them, incompatible with --pipe --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs longer than secs it gets killed with SIGTERM [default 0]
+-C, --colsep <regex>    Column separator for positional placeholders [default " "] -a, --arg-file <file>   Use file as input source instead of stdin -p, --pipe              Spread input lines to jobs via their stdin -D, --dry-run           Print commands to run without running them --bg                    Run commands in background and exit --delay <secs>          Wait before starting new jobs, secs can be less than 1 [default 0] --timeout <secs>        If the command runs longer than secs it gets killed with SIGTERM [default 0]